SailinaC/nlpTextualize/README.md

 # 💫 nlpTextualize

 **nlpTextualize** is a Natural Language Processing (NLP) application built using Streamlit.
 It provides a variety of text processing functionalities such as summarization, sentiment analysis, named entity recognition, question answering, and text completion, leveraging advanced NLP models from the `transformers` library and `spaCy`.
+You can access the live web app [here](https://nlptextualize-jzbcsdoavesmwfibfrtuam.streamlit.app/).

 ## Key Features